EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 **(Which of theese shoult be mentioned)** The following principles shall be followed:

-* A minimum set of (required and recommended) metadata must follow the data, i.e., as part of the data files output from E-SOH APIs and the event queue.
+* A minimum set of (required and recommended) metadata must follow the data, i.e., as part of the data files output from open-radar-data APIs and the event queue.
 * Input datasets must be enriched by required metadata upon ingestion, if it is not already provided.
 * In order to obtain traceability, a child dataset must reference its parent dataset by the parent's metadata identification.
 The parent dataset's metadata identification is expected to be persistent and actionable, but the NRT dataset identification is not.
 * To support interoperability, it must be possible to translate from the agreed data-following standards to other standards (e.g., DCAT, ISO19115, etc.).